-\paragraph{R5: Visual representation} The explanation in addition to the quality assessment metrics must be understandable for the addresee.
+\paragraph{R4: Visual representation} The explanation in addition to the quality assessment metrics must be understandable for the addresee.
 In our previous works~\cite{bobek2022knac,sbk2022clamp,jjb2022anodet}, we encountered this issue several times when working with domain experts.
-Even with the extensive explanations provided by the most popular XAI algorithms, they had difficulty in spotting the real mechanics that drives the model towards certain decisions.
-Therefore, presenting explanations at the semantic level, aligned with the conceptual profile of the addressee of the explanations (the human), is crucial for improving the usefulness and understandability of XAI models for non-technical users.
-Most of the works devoted to improving that understandability focus on the visual presentation of such results, which has been proven to be one of the most effective channels for communicating knowledge in the field of XAI and ML~\cite{collaris2020explexpl,collaris2022comparative}.

-The work on visualization of explanations includes saliency maps for deep neural networks~\cite{gradcam}, task-specific visualizations~\cite{collaris2020explexpl,suh2019anchorviz}, as well as the various plots offered by SHAP and LIME.
+Even with the extensive explanations provided by the most popular XAI algorithms, they had difficulty in spotting the real mechanics that drive the model towards certain decisions.
+Therefore, presenting explanations at the semantic level, aligned with the conceptual profile of the addressee of the explanations (the human), is crucial for improving understandability of XAI models for non-technical users.
+As mentioned previously, understandability can be improved by choosing the representation of explanations that improves the ability of the users to perceive the knowledge gained by a model~\cite{paez2019understandability} such as a rule-based explanation~\cite{buts2022understandability}.
+Another direction of research involves studies related to the application of visual explanatory methods.
+Most of the works in this area focus on the visual presentation of such results, which has been proven to be one of the most effective channels for communicating knowledge in the field of XAI and ML~\cite{collaris2020explexpl,collaris2022comparative}.
+Work on visualization of explanations includes saliency maps for deep neural networks~\cite{gradcam}, task-specific visualizations~\cite{collaris2020explexpl,suh2019anchorviz}, as well as the various plots offered by SHAP and LIME.